bertomartin/css-guidelines-1/README.md

         width: 200px;
     }

+### Module rules ###

-Module rules: The modular and reusable parts of our design like lists or sidebar sections.
+The modular and reusable parts of our design like lists or sidebar sections.
 Module selectors are the bulk of any project, so they get no module-prefix, but sub-modules like related elements and variations get their base modules name as prefix:

     /* Example Module */
     .example { }